chr1st1ank/dike/CONTRIBUTING.md

 On branch "main":
 - Adjust CHANGELOG.md as described on https://keepachangelog.com
 - Then run `inv version [major | minor | patch]`.
 This updates the version numbers and creates a tagged commit.
-- Push the commit to github: `git push --tags`.
+- Push the commit to github: `git push origin main && git push --tags`.
 - A github action will automatically create a github release and publish to pypi.